Mathrubhumi International Festival of Letters: 2020 edition

 The third edition of the festival took place from January 30 to February 2, 2020, under the theme "Shrinking Spaces, Transcending Letters."
 The festival sought to identify and celebrate the intellectual efforts to resist the ongoing challenges to democratic discourse while elevating the role of letters – an enduring inspiration for literature across cultures and civilizations.
-Over 350 speakers, including Lemn Sissay, Margaret Busby, Dean Atta, and Alexander McCall Smith, participated in this edition.
+More than 350 speakers, including Lemn Sissay, Margaret Busby, Dean Atta, and Alexander McCall Smith, participated in this edition.

 In 2020, the inaugural "Book of the Year" award was presented to Blue is Like Blue by Vinod Kumar Shukla, translated into English by Arvind Krishna Mehrotra and Sara Rai.

 2019 edition

-The second edition of the Mathrubhumi International Festival of Letters (MBIFL) centered around the theme 'Known Lands; Unheard Voices', was held from Jan 31-Feb 3.
+The second edition of the Mathrubhumi International Festival of Letters (MBIFL), centred on the theme 'Known Lands; Unheard Voices', was held from January 31 to February 3.

 The festival had speakers from Europe, the US, the West Indies, Africa, Latin America and the Middle East.
 MBIFL '19 had a large contingent of close to 50 foreign speakers including poets, novelists, graphic novelists, filmmakers and journalists.
-There were over 100 speakers from Kerala in addition to the well-known Indian writers in English and other languages.
+There were more than 100 speakers from Kerala in addition to the well-known Indian writers in English and other languages.